hetulbhatt/KeyFlow/README.md

     # will print WORLD on the active window
     HELLO :WORLD
     APPLE :Stay away, Doc!
-    # Typing GTAV5 will launch GTA5.exe, if present.
+    # Typing GTAV5 will launch GTA5.exe, if present, of course.
     GTAV5 $C:\Games\Grand Theft Auto V\GTA5.exe
     ```

+These instructions will help you get started with KeyMapper and enable you to customize its functionalities according to your preferences.

 Contributing
 - We welcome contributions from the open-source community to enhance KeyFlow's functionality and user experience.